-Okomo is a Software as a Service (SaS) company for businesses that seek personal interaction with customers through their online channels, without having resources of their own to design and maintain a similar solution internally.
-Okomo is a line of code that can be integrated on websites and online channels within minutes.
+Okomo is a Software as a Service (SaaS) company for businesses that seek personal interaction with customers through their online channels, without having resources of their own to design and maintain a similar solution internally.
+Okomo is an online communication solution that can be integrated in websites and online channels within minutes.
 It’s a sales and service communication software through which online visitors can directly access expert profiles to arrange live chats, audio or video calls with screen transfer and data exchange, or simply schedule an appointment to talk to an unavailable expert at a later point.
 No downloads or registrations are necessary.
 At Okomo, we believe in the power of human interaction in real-time.

 - Select www.okomo.com/registrieren and fill in your details.

 - Click ‘Register’.

 - Confirm your email address.
 Please check your inbox and your spam folders.

 - Follow the instructions in the email to complete your registration, following by creating your personal Okomo Widget.

 Congratulations!
 Your account is now live!
 Please contact us anytime if you have any questions.